LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 .. _federated_learning-label:

-Benchmark Framework
+FL Benchmark
 =========================

-ByzFL includes a comprehensive framework for exhaustively testing federated learning aggregations.
+ByzFL includes a comprehensive benchmark for exhaustively testing federated learning aggregations.
-This framework simulates a distributed environment configured via a JSON file, evaluates the performance of various settings, and provides convenient visualization tools.
+This benchmark simulates a distributed environment configured via a JSON file, evaluates the performance of various settings, and provides convenient visualization tools.

 Key Features
 ------------